tableflip/adventure/pre-release/readme.md

 ## Getting started

-You'll need a node 6+ navigate to the folder and `npm install` then you can run a reloading server to develop on using `npm run watch`.
-You can run the tests with `npm test`.
+You'll need to run a node 8.
+Navigate to the folder and `npm install` then you can run a reloading server to develop on using `npm run watch`.
+You can run the tests with `npm test` (they need node 8 too).

 1) npm install (node 6+)
 2) npm run watch